aubreyrjones/lemon-py/README.md

 pointers, which feels pretty gross here in 2021.

-Likewise, since I'm rarely targeting general-purpose languages where translation units become enormous, nor am I often targeting machine code back ends where bit-twiddling and binary representation are routine, I don't need blinding performance and implementing the whole of my compiler in C++ often feels onerous.
+Likewise, since I'm rarely targeting general-purpose languages where translation units become enormous, nor am I often targeting machine- code back ends where bit-twiddling and isomorphic binary representation are routine, and I don't need blinding performance... implementing the whole of my compiler in C++ often feels onerous.
 I want my favorite parser available from Python, with the option of using the same grammar in C++ if I'm ready to build a native compiler.

 There exist other LR or LALR parser generators for Python: